MariSchn/ETH-Algorithms-Lab-2024/Week_06/Coin_Tossing_Tournament/README.md

 1.  **Conservation of Points:** A basic sanity check is that the sum of all scores on the scoreboard, $\sum s_i$, must equal the total number of games, $M$.
 If `score_sum != M`, it's impossible to achieve the scoreboard because the total number of points awarded does not match the total points required.

 2.  **Maximum Flow:** We calculate the maximum flow from the `source` to the `sink` in our constructed network.
     *   If the max flow is equal to $M$ (and also equal to `score_sum`), it means that a valid assignment of points exists.
 We were able to successfully route all $M$ points from the games to the players in a way that respects every player's target score.
-The answer is "yes".
     *   If the max flow is less than $M$, it means it's impossible to satisfy all constraints simultaneously.
 Even though the total points might sum up correctly, there is no way to distribute them from the specific games to the specific players to match the target scores.
 This indicates a bottleneck somewhere in the network, meaning the scoreboard is unachievable.
-The answer is "no".

 In summary, the problem is solvable if and only if `score_sum == M` and `max_flow == M`.

-### C++ Implementation
+### Code

-The following C++ code uses the Boost Graph Library to implement this max-flow solution.

 ```cpp
 #include<iostream>